Skip to content

 Predicted Blood Glucose

-The purple line to the right of the blood glucose readings is Loop's predicted blood glucose curve.
+The purple line to the right of the blood glucose readings is Loop's forecasted blood glucose curve.
 Watching the behavior of that purple line can help you understand why Loop is making decisions regarding high or low temporary basal rates.
 You can read more on that topic in the Algorithm section of LoopDocs.

 Loop pill